torma/messaging-qa-interview-demo/review.md

 # Review Remarks

+Please note that I was mainly defensive on the implementation not touching the parts which were not causing me problems while starting or running the applications.
 I'm summarizing my thoughts on the tests created in this repository and also to some extent about the framework design.

 ---